dwight-foster/BerkshireGPT/README.md

 The model was trained on the annual letters to shareholders from 2004 to 2021.
 The letters were obtained from the Berkshire Hathaway website.
 The letters were preprocessed to remove any non-ASCII characters and then tokenized using the Hugging Face tokenizers library.
 The model was trained using the Lora fine-tuning method.
 The model was trained on Kaggle using their notebooks and available GPUs.
 It took about a hour and a half to train for 300 steps.

 ## Usage
 The model can be used for a variety of tasks such as text generation, summarization, and question answering.
-The model can be used with the Hugging Face Transformers library.
+The model can be used with the Hugging Face Transformers library or mlx if you have an apple computer.

+The inference.ipynb notebook can run on any device but is optimized for cuda gpus.
+The apple_inference.ipynb uses mlx and is optimized for Apple devices.

 ```python
 import torch